 The right diagnosis helps ensure complete expulsion of the tissue remains left in the womb after an abortion.
 This post lets you understand the causes, symptoms, risk factors, treatment, and complications of incomplete abortion.

 Read this post to know about the causes, risk factors, symptoms, diagnosis, treatment, and complications of incomplete abortion.

 How Common Is Incomplete Abortion?

 There is no global statistical data on incomplete abortion since abortion is legalized in some countries and may go unreported in a few countries.
-However, it is common in women who live in countries where abortion is common and elective abortion is illegal.
-This can also be common in areas lacking adequate healthcare facilities.

 What Are The Risk Factors And Causes Of Incomplete Abortion?

 Approximately 50% of incomplete abortions can be due to chromosomal anomalies in the fetus, and they are not preventable.
 Other causes and risk factors for incomplete abortion could be (2):

 - Maternal diseases such as diabetes, renal diseases, thyroid problems, lupus, hypertension, thrombophilia, and polycystic ovarian syndrome